Navigation auf uzh.ch

 Sample letter and instructions (DOCX, 19 KB)

 When submitting to ZORA, this information about the publishing agreement must be provided so that the ZORA editorial team can include it.
-Additionally, inform yourself about your rights for self-archiving (green open access) in the Sherpa/Romeo database.
+Additionally, inform yourself about your rights for self-archiving (green open access) on the Open Policy Finder

 Publishing Without a Publishing Contract